Lebanon to form body to probe civil war disappearances

-BEIRUT (AP) — Lebanon will form an independent commission to help determine the fate of thousands of people who went missing during the 1975-1990 civil war.
+BEIRUT (AP) — Lebanon’s parliament on Monday approved the formation of an independent commission to help determine the fate of thousands of people who went missing during the country’s civil war, which ended nearly three decades ago.

+The long-awaited law would empower an independent national commission to gather information about the missing, collect DNA samples and exhume mass graves from the 1975-1990 conflict.

-Parliament on Monday approved a long-awaited law establishing the commission, which would be empowered to collect DNA samples.
-Families and rights groups have been campaigning for the law since 2012.
+Families and rights groups have been campaigning for the law since 2012, when it first went to parliament.

+“This is the first step toward giving closure to families of the missing hopefully,” said Rona Halabi, spokeswoman for the International Committee for the Red Cross.
+“This represents a milestone for the families who have waited for years to have answers.”

 Lebanon’s National News Agency said lawmakers approved the law after voting on each of its 38 articles.